 - Sourdough discard: Make sure your sourdough discard is unfed and at room temperature for this recipe.
 This recipe is designed for a sourdough starter with a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
 If your starter uses a different ratio, you may need to adjust some of the measurements in this recipe.

-- Garlic powder and seasoning: I recommend using garlic powder and dried parsley, but you could also Italian seasoning, or use fresh herbs (substitute 1 Tablespoon fresh herbs to 1 teaspoon dried herbs).
+- Garlic powder and herbs: I recommend using garlic powder and dried parsley, but you could also Italian seasoning, or use fresh herbs (substitute 1 Tablespoon fresh herbs to 1 teaspoon dried herbs).

 See full recipe below for detailed directions.